python/cpython/Doc/library/datetime.rst

 .. method:: tzinfo.fromutc(dt)

    This is called from the default :class:`datetime.astimezone()` implementation.
-   When called from that, ``dt.tzinfo`` is *self*, and *dt*'s date and time members are to be viewed as expressing a UTC time.
-The purpose of :meth:`fromutc` is to adjust the date and time members, returning an equivalent datetime in *self*'s local time.
+   When called from that, ``dt.tzinfo`` is *self*, and *dt*'s date and time attributes are to be viewed as expressing a UTC time.
+The purpose of :meth:`fromutc` is to adjust the date and time attributes, returning an equivalent datetime in *self*'s local time.

    Most :class:`tzinfo` subclasses should be able to inherit the default :meth:`fromutc` implementation without problems.
 It's strong enough to handle